ArmandBernard/teaching-coding/Markdown/MarkdownBasics.md

 # Purpose

-To explain what markdown is and what it can be used for.
+To explain what markdown is and its basic syntax.

 # Contents